gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Commands**:
 - [hclfmt](#hclfmt)

 When passed in, run `hclfmt` only on specified hcl file.
+May be specified multiple times to include multiple files.

 ### terragrunt-override-attr